 Slippery elm (Ulmus fulva): Native to North America.
 A great demulcent for the gastrointestinal tract.
 This is such a soothing remedy for the mucous membranes of the body.
 Useful for all sorts of inflammatory conditions, including IBS, sore throats and UTIs.
 (Part used: Inner bark)

 Wild Cherry (Prunus serotina): Native to North America & Canada.
 A brilliant remedy for coughs and also for histamine reactions, such as insect bites.
 (Part used: Bark)

 Other notable medicine trees: the Pepper tree; Eucalyptus; Pine and Cinnamon

 Some of the trees listed can be seen commonly in Ireland (Oak, Elder, Birch, Hawthorn, Horse chestnut, Olive & Cedar).

 We are growing many medicinal trees & shrubs in Dronagiri – birch, hawthorn, horsechestnut, gingko, hibiscus, wild cherry, Lime tree, cramp bark, oak, elder, and bilberry

 YVETTE SHERIDAN BHSC (NAT), B. COMM

-Yvette has been practicing herbal medicine for over 10 years.
-Read more here
+Yvette has been practicing herbal medicine since 2005 Read more here